 The firms will represent workers seeking Unemployment Benefits at all levels after the initial grant or denial of benefits and provide free advice to at-will employees who are fired in retaliation for speaking out on issues of public concern.
 Support is provided to those residents who are exercising their rights under the Workers' Compensation Act.

-Receive support for TANF, SSI, Medicaid or Medicare application issue.
+Receive free legal support for TANF, SSI, Medicaid or Medicare application issue.
 Lawyers will also help low income families apply for General Assistance, assistance with federal or Illinois state government programs, or Food Stamps.

 Firms handle Includes cases for children with disabilities and for wards of DCFS.
 Lawyers want to ensure children get the care and support they need, and there is also advice for single moms in the state.
 If your child is being discriminated against then some of the Illinois law firms can assist.

 Land of Lincoln Legal Assistance Foundation - Lawyers from this firm support clients in the cities of Alton, Champaign, Carbondale, East St. Louis, and Springfield.
-They cover the counties of Adams, Bond, Brown, Calhoun, Greene, Hancock, Jersey, Macoupin, Madison, Montgomery, Pike & Schuyler, Champaign, Clark, Coles, Crawford, Cumberland, DeWitt, Douglas, Edgar, Effingham, Ford, Jasper, Moultrie, Piatt & Vermilion, Alexander, Clay, Edwards, Franklin, Gallatin, Hamilton, Hardin, Jackson, Jefferson, Johnson, Lawrence, Marion, Massac, Perry, Pope, Pulaski, Richland, Saline, Union, Wabash, Wayne, White & Williamson, Clinton, Fayette, Monroe, Randolph, St. Clair & Washington, Cass, Christian, Logan, Macon, Mason, Menard, Morgan, Sangamon, Scott & Shelby.
+They cover the counties of Adams, Bond, Brown, Calhoun, Greene, Hancock, Jersey, Macoupin, Madison, Montgomery, Pike & Schuyler, Champaign, Clark, Coles, Crawford, Cumberland, DeWitt, Douglas, Edgar, Effingham, Ford, Jasper, Moultrie, Piatt & Vermilion, Alexande.

-Contact the Land of Lincoln Legal Assistance Foundation at (800) 252-8629 for free legal assistance and representation.
+Contact the Land of Lincoln Legal Assistance Foundation at (618) 398-0574 or(800) 252-8629 for information.
+Lawyers give free legal assistance and representation.

 Legal Assistance Foundation of Metropolitan Chicago - This agency supports individuals and families in Chicago Illinois and suburban Cook County.
 For free legal advice call (312) 341-1070.
 There are also other firms to try, such as Volunteer Services and more.
-Click Chicago legal aid.
+Click here Chicago free legal aid.